 The benefits of various green foods seem related to their chlorophyll content.
 Chlorophyll has the power to regenerate our bodies at the molecular and cellular level.
 It is known to help cleanse the body, fight infection, help heal wounds, and promote the health of the circulatory, digestive, immune, and detoxification systems.

 Chlorophyll consumption increases the number of red blood cells and, therefore, increase oxygen utilization by the body.
 Chloropyll also reduces the binding of carcinogens to DNA in the liver and other organs.
 It also breaks down calcium oxalate stones for elimination, which are created by the body for the purpose of neutralizing and disposing of excess acid.

-Two of the best sourcces of chlorophyll are wheat grass and barley grass.
-Grass – this humble plant that we walk on, mow and usually take for granted is an amazing doorway to health.
+Two of the best sources of chlorophyll are wheat grass and barley grass.